$49 per month*

-This statistic highlights Gilead Sciences’ Revenue Breakdown Worldwide from Q1 2016 onwards, split between Europe, Other International, and United States, reported on a quarterly basis.
+This statistic highlights Gilead Sciences’ Revenue Breakdown Worldwide, split between Europe, Other International, and United States, reported on a quarterly basis from Q1 2016 onwards.

 Gilead Sciences, Inc. is a biopharmaceutical company that has spent more than three decades pursuing and achieving medical discoveries to make the world a healthier place for everyone.
 Harvoni and Sovaldi are two antiviral medicines developed by the company, which are used to treat HIV, hepatitis B, hepatitis C, and influenza.
 The company’s new medications reflect improvements by providing first-class therapies, increased effectiveness, improved routes of delivery, more convenient treatment regimes, improved resistance profiles, and decreased adverse effects.
 In addition, the company’s focus on innovation has allowed by providing marketed goods in a variety of therapeutic areas.

 Gilead Sciences, Inc. generates its revenue from the following regions: